• Skip to primary navigation

 Cordyceps

-So much for rat studies… What do people studies say about Cordyceps and exercise?
+So much for rat studies.
+But what do human clinical studies say about Cordyceps and exercise?

-In a study published in 2004 in the International Journal of Sports Nutrition and Exercise Metabolism, Cordyceps CS4 (the same type that is in Optygen) did not help aerobic endurance in 22 male cyclists who took cordyceps for 5 weeks.
-The amount of cordyceps used in this study was 3 grams per day (triple the amount in Optygen).
+In a study, Cordyceps CS4 (the same type as is in Optygen) did not help aerobic endurance in 22 male cyclists who took cordyceps for 5 weeks.
+The number of cordyceps used in this study was 3 grams per day (triple the amount in Optygen).

-In a 2010 study published in the Journal of Alternative and Complementary Medicine, 20 older adults (age 50 – 75 years) were given a placebo or 333 mg of Cordyceps CS4, three times per day for 12 weeks.
+In another study,20 older adults (age 50 – 75 years) were given a placebo or 333 mg of Cordyceps CS4, three times per day for 12 weeks.
 In other words, the people in the study received 333 mg X 3 = 999 mg per day of Cordyceps CS4.

-At the end of the study, researchers noted that cordyceps helped increase the point at which lactic acid starts to significantly accumulate in the blood (this is called lactate threshold.
-Increasing when lactate threshold occurs can help exercise performance).
+Researchers noted that cordyceps helped increase the point at which lactic acid starts to significantly accumulate in the blood (this is called lactate threshold).

 The Optygen group first received a “loading phase” dose of 2000 mg (6 capsules) with water in the morning for 6 days.
 Then, they were given a maintenance dose of 3 capsules (1000 mg) with water, in the morning for the next 7 days, as was recommended by the manufacturer.